MicrosoftDocs/dynamics365smb-docs/financials/projects-how-record-job-usage.md

 ## To review planning lines for a job ledger entry
 After you have posted job journal lines, you can see the planning lines that are associated with the job journal entries that have been posted.

+> [!NOTE]
-**Note**: This requires that the **Apply Usage Link** check box has been selected for the job, or is the default setting for all jobs in your organization.
+>   This requires that the **Apply Usage Link** check box has been selected for the job, or is the default setting for all jobs in your organization.
 For more information, see [How to: Set Up Jobs](projects-how-setup-jobs.md).

 1. In the top right corner, choose the **Search for Page or Report** icon ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon"), enter **Job Journals**, and then choose the related link.
 2. Select a relevant job journal, and then choose the **Ledger Entries** action.